magpie70/Optimal-Resource-Allocation-with-Node-and-Link-Capacity-Constraints-unofficial-Matlab-code-/README.md

 and link capacity constraints in complex networks," 2017 IEEE Interna- tional Symposium on Circuits and Systems (ISCAS), 2017, pp. 1-4.

+This Matlab code is not an official and just a part of University project in Numerical Optimization